-- 6.1 Off-product marks may only be used by Certified Organizations in good standing whose operations have been certified by an SFI accredited certification body to be in conformance with the SFI 2022 Forest Management, SFI 2022 Fiber Sourcing Standards, and/or the SFI 2022 Chain-of-Custody Standard (for all or a portion of their operations.
-Any express or implied claim that a Certified Organization is in conformance with the SFI 2022 standard(s) must be substantiated by a current, valid certification by an SFI accredited certification body. - 6.2 Off-product marks may be used as described in Part 8 under General Rules for Certified Organizations. - 6.3 The tagline mark "Better Choices for the Planet®" may be placed beneath the off-product mark. - 6.4 The SFI label identification number must be added under the logo mark.
+6.1 Off-product marks may only be used by Certified Organizations in good standing whose operations have been certified by an SFI certification body to be in conformance with the SFI 2022 Forest Management, SFI 2022 Fiber Sourcing Standards, and/or the SFI 2022 Chain of Custody Standard (for all or a portion of their operations.
+Any express or implied claim that a Certified Organization is in conformance with the SFI Standard(s) must be substantiated by a current, valid certification by an SFI accredited certification body.

+- 6.2 Off-product marks may be used as described in Part 8 under General Rules for Certified Organizations. - 6.3 The tagline mark (Good For You, Good For Our Forests®) may be placed beneath the off-product mark. - 6.4 The SFI label identification number must be added under the logo mark.
 The numbering system is as follows: SFI-00000.
-The Certified Organization's unique label ID number is provided by SFI Inc. The label ID number is a different number than the certification number provided by the SFI accredited certification body. - 6.5 Certified Organizations must seek approval from the SFI Office of Label Use and Licensing for use of the SFI Off-Product Marks.
+The SFI Certified Organizations unique label ID number is provided by SFI Inc The label ID number is a different number than the certification number provided by the certification body. - 6.5 Certified Organizations must seek approval from the SFI Office of Label Use and Licensing for use of the off-product marks.